mvishok/autobase/docs/configuration/README.md

 - `write`: Allows the client to write data to the server.

 >[!ATTENTION]
-> If the `SE_AUTH` environment variable is not set, the server will not require authentication.
+> If the `AB_AUTH` environment variable is not set, the server will not require authentication.